Creatune/Automation-Using-Ansible/README.md

 <br>
 Here I tested the bluetooth.service using systemctl (as you can see in the playbook)
 <br>
-Hope you like it :)
+Hope you like it :)<br>
+This testing can be done with other services too.